 Opening a large industrial plant can have a significant impact on a region, especially for smaller and less developed regions.
 It can boost employment, raise productivity, and spur industrial activity.
 In extreme cases, it can help a lagging economy escape a "poverty trap" equilibrium (Kline, 2010).
-However, in the data, winner counties are seldom small or underdeveloped: relative to the rest of the economy (but not relative to the runner-up counties), winner counties have higher incomes and income growth, higher population and population growth, higher labor force participation rates and growth, and a higher share of labor in manufacturing (GHM, 2010).32
+However, in the data, winner counties are seldom small or underdeveloped: compared to the rest of the economy (but not compared to the runner-up counties), they have higher incomes and income growth, higher population and population growth, and a higher share of labor in manufacturing (GHM, 2010).
+Indeed, 40 of the 47 MDP counties in our data are either in the highest or second highest population quintile.